Franco Luambo: Authenticité

 By the late 1960s, Mobutu started a cultural revolution to eradicate colonial legacies from Zairean society.
 In 1971, he renamed the country from Congo-Kinshasa to Zaire.
-He then propagated a forceful nationalist state ideology known as Authenticité, which sought to reappropriate and exalt indigenous culture while systematically eradicating colonial influence with a distinctly Zairean identity.
-Even Franco altered his name to L'Okanga La Ndju Pene Luambo Luanzo Makiadi, and his music became an essential medium for disseminating Mobutu's political ideology, transforming him into a cultural icon and an advocate for the regime's agenda.
-To commemorate Authenticité, Franco composed the song "Oya" ("Identity"), in which he urged Zaireans to embrace their true heritage.
+He then propagated a forceful nationalist state ideology known as Authenticité, which sought to reappropriate and exalt indigenous culture while systematically eradicating colonial influence, thus creating a distinctly Zairean identity.
+At this time, Luambo changed his name to L'Okanga La Ndju Pene Luambo Luanzo Makiadi, and his music became an essential medium for disseminating Mobutu's political ideology, transforming him into a cultural icon and an advocate for the regime's agenda.
+To commemorate Authenticité, Luambo composed the song "Oya" ("identity"), in which he urged Zaireans to embrace their true heritage.

-To promote this nationalist message, Mobutu enlisted Franco and TPOK Jazz, on a nationwide propaganda tour.
-Clad in military fatigues, the band performed ideological hymns to massive crowds across the country.
-His 1970 song "République du Zaire", written by Munsi Jean (Kwamy), endorsed Mobutu's renaming of the country, urging Zaireans to adopt the new national identity.
-An album sung by TPOK Jazz was released, titled Belela Authenticité Na Congress ya M.P.R. ("acclaim authenticité of the MPR congress"), with its title track praising the concept of Authenticité, calling on the population to embrace Mobutu's cultural renaissance.
-The title track also echoed the nationalist sentiments of the era, supporting Mobutu's claims to leadership and positioning him as the "head of the family", a metaphor Mobutu used to describe his role as the unifying figure of Zaire.
+To promote his nationalist message, Mobutu enlisted Luambo and TPOK Jazz to perform on a nationwide propaganda tour.
+Clad in military fatigues, the band played ideological hymns to massive crowds across the country.
+Luambo's 1970 song "République du Zaire", written by Munsi Jean (Kwamy), endorsed Mobutu's renaming of the country, urging Zaireans to adopt the new national identity.
+An album sung by TPOK Jazz was released, titled Belela Authenticité Na Congress ya M.P.R., with its title track praising the concept of Authenticité and calling on the population to embrace Mobutu's cultural renaissance.
+The title track also echoed the nationalist sentiments of the era, which supported Mobutu's claims to leadership and positioning him as the "head of the family", a metaphor he used to describe his role as the unifying figure of Zaire.